RockyAZ/Wizard_Battle/README.md

 # Wizard_Battle
 Unity game about multiplayer Wizard Battle

-WASD - moving
+WASD - moving.

-SPACE bar - flying
+SPACE bar - flying.

-LMB - throw fireball, fireball explodes after touching with surface, so you can do rocketjump (different magical abilities in progress)
+LMB - throw fireball, fireball explodes after touching with surface, so you can do rocketjump (different magical abilities in progress).

-Player have Health BAR and Fly BAR, Fly BAR charging when you stay on ground.
+Player have Health BAR and Fly BAR.

+Fly BAR charging when you stay on ground.

+Health BAR for now won't charge.